Whether it’s because of sentimentality, worrying you might need something again, or just pure habit, many of us hold on to things we rarely use.

 Drowning in bags and boxes of “stuff”?BOOK A PICKUP ❯

-Especially if you’ve been around for a while, you know that you’ve accumulated quite a lot of stuff over the years.
-Having a serious realization like, my house is so cluttered I don’t know where to start, is incredibly overwhelming before you even begin.
+Especially if you’ve lived in your home for a while, you’ve likely accumulated quite a bit of stuff over the years.
+Having the serious realization that your house is so cluttered you don’t even know where to start can feel incredibly overwhelming.

-Maybe that’s why you’ve been putting it off for so long, eh?
+Maybe that’s why you’ve been putting off clearing out clutter for so long, right?

-It helps to have a plan, as with any other major (or sometimes minor) undertaking.
-So, instead of jumping right in trying to wade through a random mess and throw everything into trash bags, start by sitting down with a pen and some paper and maybe a stiff drink.
+It really helps to have a plan, just like any major project.
+Instead of diving headfirst into a random mess and tossing everything into trash bags, take a moment to sit down with a pen and some paper before you begin.

 Getting rid of clutter is something that isn’t necessarily easy when it seems so overwhelming.
 But, it’s not hard when you have the right tools and use smart ways for getting rid of clutter.

-Imagine that you had to move into a hotel room all of a sudden.
+Imagine suddenly having to move into a hotel room.
 What are the few things you would absolutely want to keep?
 What if you lost everything to a natural disaster?
-Think of the things you have now that you would immediately go out and buy again.
+Think about the things you have now that you would immediately go out and buy again.

-Make a list of all these “must-have” items; these are the things that you will definitely not be getting rid of when decluttering.
-You don’t have to get rid of things you love or need, but it helps to know what those things are before getting started.
+Make a list of all these must-have items;these are your valuables or sentimental items that are worth keeping.
+Remember, you don’t have to part with things you love or need, but it helps to know what those things are before you get started.

-Next, you should sort your giant pile into 4 piles or bins:
+Next, you should sort your giant stack into 4 categories:

 - Keep